npm/rfcs/accepted/0000-validate-signatures.md

 Adding this endpoint to the registry host allows the CLI to discover these keys for third-party registries.

-Known `keyid`'s will be bundled in the npm CLI.
-The `verify-signatures` CLI command will error when it encounters a new `keyid`, urging users to update the CLI version to handle the new key.

-The API endpoint should return a HTTP `Cache-Control` header and instruct clients to cache the response for up to 1 month before attempting to refetch:
+The API endpoint should return a HTTP `Cache-Control` header and instruct clients to cache the response for up to 1 week before attempting to refetch:

 ```
-Cache-Control: max-age=2592000
+Cache-Control: max-age=604800
 ```

 Pairing the `sigtype` with the public key helps prevent [[algorithm